 Energy Management and Carbon Emissions

-Queensland Rail monitors its energy use and emissions and provides annual reporting to the Federal Government.
-The following chart shows Queensland Rail’s reporting of carbon emissions since the 2010/11 financial year.
+Queensland Rail monitors its energy use and emissions and provides annual reporting to the Federal Government as per the National Greenhouse & Energy Reporting Act.
+The following chart shows Queensland Rail’s reported carbon emissions since the 2012/13 baseline financial year.

 The largest portion of Queensland Rail’s carbon emissions arise from the supply of traction electricity to our electric trains.

-Queensland Rail manages vegetation to ensure the safety and reliability of our operations, whilst also supporting environmental outcomes.
+Queensland Rail manages vegetation to ensure the safety and reliability of our operations, whilst also supporting environmental outcomes where possible.

 Regular vegetation maintenance is undertaken to ensure the safe and reliable functioning of the network, the protection of assets and the safety of customers, workers and the community.
 If not managed effectively, vegetation may reduce visibility of safety critical signage and signals, increase risk of wildfire, or damage rail infrastructure including electric traction infrastructure.